Krystian Pearce: Mansfield Town

 Pearce signed for League Two side Mansfield Town following a trial period in July 2015.
 He made 40 appearances in the 2015–16 campaign despite being sent off three times, and signed a new contract in the summer.
 He stated that he was happy to be signing again because he believed in the squad and in what manager Adam Murray was trying to achieve.
-He scored four goals in 48 appearances in the 2016–17 campaign, and was named as the club's Player of the Season.
+He scored four goals in 48 appearances in the 2016–17 campaign and was named as the club's Player of the Season.

 Speaking in September, he stated that the "Stags" aimed to finish in the top three at the end of the 2017–18 season after manager Steve Evans invested heavily in the playing squad over the summer.
 Pearce signed a new one-year contract, with the option of a further 12 months, to keep him at Field Mill until either 2019 or 2020.
 He made 44 appearances in the 2017–18 campaign, scoring two goals and receiving one red card, as Mansfield finished in a disappointing eighth place under the stewardship of David Flitcroft.

 He was named on League Two's PFA Team of the Year and EFL Team of the Season for the 2018–19 campaign, alongside teammate Tyler Walker, having scored four goals in 54 league and cup appearances.
 On 2 February, he scored in a 3–1 home win over Macclesfield Town to secure himself a place on the EFL Team of the Week.
 Despite keeping 18 clean sheets in the league, Mansfield missed out on automatic promotion by three points and went on to lose to Newport County on away goals in the play-off semi-finals.
 He was named as the club's captain.

-On 5 October 2019, he scored the only goal of the game at Grimsby Town to earn himself a place on the EFL team of the week.
+On 5 October 2019, he scored the game's only goal at Grimsby Town to earn himself a place on the EFL team of the week.
 He was transfer-listed in January by new manager Graham Coughlan, who later admitted that "I had to ruffle a few feathers at the club" and "the best way into a dressing room is through the skipper".
 Pearce was released at the end of the 2019–20 season.

 Solihull Moors

 Pearce signed a short-term deal with National League club Solihull Moors on 30 October 2020, and made his debut the following day in the starting eleven away to Maidenhead United.
-He played the whole of the match, which ended as a 3–1 defeat.
-He went on to play nine matches in all competitions and score three goals before, on 5 January 2021, the club confirmed that his contract had come to an end.
+He played the whole match, which ended as a 3–1 defeat.
+He went on to play nine matches in all competitions and score three goals before, on 5 January 2021, the club confirmed that his contract had ended.